-2.1 This Policy shall apply to, and be binding upon the Centre, its members, staff, volunteers, coaches, contractors, squad players, agents, and representatives working, holding office or acting for or on behalf of the Centre.
+2.1 This Policy shall apply to, and be binding upon the Club, its committee, staff, volunteers, coaches, contractors, squad players, agents, and representatives working, holding office or acting for or on behalf of the Club.

 3. OTHER IMPORTANT DOCUMENTS